Government of Alameda County, California

-The government of Alameda County, California, is defined and authorized under the California Constitution, California law, and the Charter of the County of Alameda.
-Much of the Government of California is in practice the responsibility of county governments such as the Government of Alameda County.
-The County government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
-In addition the County serves as the local government for all unincorporated areas.
-County services are provided to residents by more than 9,000 employees working in 21 different agencies and departments with an annual budget expenditure of $2.4 billion.
+The government of Alameda County operates as a charter county under the California Constitution, California law, and the Charter of the County of Alameda.
+Much of the government of California is in practice the responsibility of county governments such as Alameda County.
+The county government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
+In addition the county serves as the local government for all unincorporated areas.
+Alameda County services are provided to residents by more than 9,000 employees working in 21 different agencies and departments with an annual budget expenditure of $2.4 billion.

 It is composed of the elected five-member Board of Supervisors, several other elected offices and officers including the Sheriff-Coroner, the District Attorney, Assessor, Auditor-Controller/Clerk-Recorder, and Treasurer-Tax Collector, and numerous county departments and entities under the supervision of the County Administrator.
-In addition, several entities of the government of California have jurisdiction conterminous with Alameda County, such as the Alameda County Superior Court.

 Some chartered municipalities such as the city of Oakland and the city of Berkeley provide their own law enforcement, public safety, libraries, parks and recreation, zoning, and similar services.
 Other incorporated cities have some or all of these services provided by the County under a contract arrangement.
 In addition, several entities of the government of California have jurisdiction conterminous with Alameda County, such as the Alameda County Superior Court.